 Management of retention

-- Acute retention (see separate article Acute Urinary Retention):
+- Acute retention (see also separate Acute Urinary Retention article):

 - Immediately catheterise men with acute retention.